 Paul has been running a successful horseracing service since 2008 so his contrarian-approach analysis has stood the test of time and is subscribed to by professional punters and smaller-stakes punters alike including high-profile horseracing figures, leading owners and on-course bookmakers.
 This website (launched November 2015) is aimed at those who already possess a good knowledge of horseracing and there are two subscription-based alternatives; The Jumps Season Service for six months and The All-Inclusive Service for 12 months.
 Please click on both options to see exactly what both services entail.

 In addition to Paul giving his views on the weekend racing for the Jumps Season, he also provides a 17 weeks' build up to the Cheltenham Festival, a 6 weeks' build up to Royal Ascot, a look ahead to the weekend's action most Wednesdays in Ante Post Focus which has been proved to be particularly lucrative and provides Horses to Follow columns during the Flat Season which have also been profitable to follow.
 He will also preview the leading 30 days on the Flat including all the big Festivals and covers Race Trends for 120 races throughout the year including all races at the Cheltenham Festival, Grand National Meeting and Royal Ascot.

-If you love your sport then there is also plenty to get your teeth stuck into including betting-related copy from specialists in Golf, Tennis, Cricket, Darts and NFL (and Politics) in addition to Paul covering most of the year's other big sporting events including the weekly football Premier League Picks column.
+If you love your sport then there is also plenty to get your teeth stuck into including betting-related copy from specialists in Golf, Tennis, Cricket, Darts, Boxing and NFL (and Politics) in addition to Paul covering most of the year's other big sporting events including the weekly football Premier League Picks column.
 We also have a Guest Contributions section featuring regular horseracing writers such as Alan Potts (author of Against The Crowd and The Inside Track), Andy Richmond (RacingUK) and Mark Ball (formerly ran Let's Live Racing).